 Eggs are one of the most perfect foods you can eat.
 They are cheap and can be prepared in a lot of different ways.
-Should I also mention that they are also considered the best quality of protein on the planet?
+Should I also mention that as compared to every other healthy food, eggs are also considered the best quality of protein on the planet?
 3 out of 4 studies that test quality of proteins showed that protein was the highest quality beating out milk, beef, whey, and soy.
 Quality of protein was decided by measuring: Protein Efficiency Rating, Biological Value, and Net Protein Utilization.

 Before I go any further I want everyone to remember this: NO RESEARCH HAS EVER SHOWN THAT PEOPLE WHO EAT MORE EGGS HAVE MORE HEART ATTACKS THAN PEOPLE WHO EAT FEW EGGS.